AlkaWildlife/alkawildlife.eu/en_GB/_posts/2019-05-06-ringing-of-this-years-first-peregrine-falcon-chicks.md

 ---
-title: Ringing of this year's first Peregrine falcon chicks
+title: Ringing this years first Peregrine falcon chicks
 published: true
-image: /media/s-kroužky.jpg
+image: /media/ledvice_krouzky_610.jpg
-listing_thumbnail: /media/s-kroužky.jpg
+listing_thumbnail: /media/ledvice_krouzky_274.jpg
 description: >-
   The first of this year's falcon chicks have been ringed.
 We installed their home, a specialised falcon nest box, high up on the top of the Ledvice Power